Early History of the Way

 *Community Rule IX.
 From Geza Vermes, The Complete Dead Sea Scrolls in English, Penguin, London, revised edition, 2004, p.
 111.

 Jesus accomplishes what the Essene Community believed the Messiah would do—give the final interpretation of the Law and the Prophets.
-This final interpretation of the Law also becomes in part the final interpretation of the teaching called the Way—the structure of Law becomes restrained; mercy, love, and forgiveness are emphasized; the speaking of the prophets is given renewed meaning.
-In doing so, Jesus revolutionizes Judaism to such an extent that a new religion, those first known as Nazoreans and later as Christians, came into being.
+This final interpretation of the Law also becomes the final interpretation of the teaching called the Way—the structure of Law becomes restrained; mercy, love, and forgiveness are emphasized; the speaking of the prophets is given renewed meaning.
+In doing so, Jesus revolutionized Judaism to such an extent that a new religion, those first known as Nazoreans and later as Christians, came into being.
 The roots of the Way are first revealed in the Hebrew Bible and culminate in Jesus’s enlightenment teachings.

 §